isabellaSantos/spree_zaez_komerci/README.md

 Spree Zaez Komerci
 ==============

-This gem implements some funcionalities of Komerci (an [Rede](https://userede.com.br)) to Spree Commerce.
+This gem implements some funcionalities of Komerci (a product of [Rede](https://userede.com.br)) to Spree Commerce.

 Installation
 ------------